rootstrap/blog/content/Refactoring - Sebastian Herrera.md

   9. Decide whether multiple clients will be able to access the class.
 If you do allow access to multiple clients, decide whether to expose the new class as a reference object or as an immutable value object.

 ## 7) FINAL THOUGHTS
-In my own experience as a software engineer, I have seen many projects grow a lot over time, and by the hand, their code became harder to understand, harder to maintain, harder to work with and more prone to introducing bugs.
+In my own experience as a software engineer, I have seen many projects grow a lot over time, and as a result, their code became harder to understand, harder to maintain, harder to work with, and more prone to introducing bugs.
 And I know for as long as I work in this industry, I will continue to see this happen.

 There is no magic trick for that.
 However, so far I have also seen that refactoring the code as part of your daily programming, is probably the best technique you and your team can apply to counter those undesired effects.

 Give it a chance, and practice it until it just becomes a habit.
-I can assure that you will live the benefits of it.
+I can assure you that you will experience the benefits of it.